UDST/manta/README.md

 ## Running

-If you wish to edit the microsimulation configuration, modify `command_line_options.ini`, which contains the following:
+If you wish to edit the microsimulation configuration, modify `manta/LivingCity/command_line_options.ini`, which contains the following:

 ```[General]
 GUI=false